Form elements

 Do not use buttons as links:

-- to pages which aren't part of your user journey
+- to pages which are not part of your user journey

 - from 1 flat content page to another